Psychedelics and psychotherapy

 Work covered by insurance, including public liability and professional indemnity.

 If you think I could be of service, please get in touch.

-I’m happy to answer any questions.
+CAN YOU TELL ME WHERE I CAN GET PSYCHEDELICS?
 DO YOU PROVIDE PSYCHeDELIC PSYCHOTHERAPY?
 CAN YOU BE MY SITTER?

 If you’re interested in ayahuasca, I have personal experience with the Soltara retreat center in Costa Rica.